 - Learn to guess your exposure settings.
 I never learned to guess all light settings, but going out shooting street in the evening you can easily learn to guess those settings (light will problably only vary 2-3 stops max and easy to guess).

 - My favorite: Get a more modern film camera, one from the 90’s or early 00’s with a working light meter.
+A lot of more modern film cameras will also have the option to do spot metering, which means you can meter different areas of a scene and make the decision based on that.

-Pentax 6×7 medium format camera
+Pentax 6×7 – The king of medium format cameras

 The camera looks like a monster, it’s big and ugly and when you bring it somewhere public you will get attention, people will laugh of you and when you take photo the shutter sound will make people wonder “what is that sound?”.